drusellers/drusellers.github.io/_posts/2016-10-30-greenpipes.md

 - Synchronous Model by Default (pretty sure nothing is preventing you from doing TPL in `IRequestHandler` though)
 - Simple to build and get an overview of the pipeline.
+- No extra infrastructure code required
 - Composed via static code

 ### GreenPipes

 - Async Model by Default
 - Ability to build dynamic and complex pipelines to suit business needs
-- Full support for dynamic tracing of pipelines with `Probe` feature
-- Full support for validating filters
+- Requires you to build some infrastructure code to get dynamic probe tracing and filter validation working
 - Composed via filter objects